 They originate in childhood through the infant and child perspective.
 To grow and develop into a functional adult, regardless of the family of origin, a child must endure what the child perceives as an excruciating sense of being controlled, deprived and rejected.

 No, you cannot sit on my lap right now.

 Given where the child comes from (the womb) these common occurrences are experienced negatively, thus the child’s tantrums and anger.

 Being raised in a dysfunctional family, with parents who are less than loving and attentive, only exacerbates the child’s problem (often extensively).
-Various forms of common abuse, authoritarian parenting, neglect and plain horrible parenting just intensify the child’s situation.
+Various forms of abuse, authoritarianism, neglect, and common bad parenting just intensify the child’s situation.

 Get out of my face!